Skip to content

 NSTextParagraph (viewport management)

-1. Correctness — No glyph APIs.
+1. Abstraction — No glyph APIs.
 International text (Arabic, Devanagari, CJK) handled correctly without character-glyph mapping assumptions.
+Trade-off: glyph-level work requires TextKit 1 or Core Text.

 2. Safety — Immutable value semantics for elements and fragments.
 Thread-safe reads.